build-on-aws/content/tutorials/using-terraform-to-configure-automated-guardduty-findings/index.md

 ![SNS topic](/images/0021.png)

-Next Check the Lambda Function.
+Next check the Lambda function.
 You can get there from the EventBridge Rule or by navigating there directly.

 ![Lambda Function](/images/0022.png)

-Finally check that the Lambda Function has moved the Compromised host to a new Security Group.
+Finally check that the Lambda function has moved the compromised host to a new security group.

 ![Security Group Changed](/images/0023.png)

-Depending on the time you have waited, if your configuration matches the screenshots above you have successfully created an entire AWS Security solution using Terraform.
+Depending on the time you have waited, if your configuration matches the screenshots above, you have successfully created an entire AWS Security solution using Terraform.
 Congratulations!

-In the next section we will perform a clean-up of our environment and share additional resources.
+In the next section we will clean up our environment and share additional resources.

 ## Conclusion

-At this point in the tutorial you are likely getting emails every 15 minutes as GuardDuty reports its Findings.
-If you prefer to keep the configurations to reference later but stop the emails you can simply unsubscribe from the topic.
+At this point in the tutorial you are likely getting emails every 15 minutes as GuardDuty reports its findings.
+If you prefer to keep the configurations to reference later but want to stop the emails, you can simply unsubscribe from the topic.
 See the example below on how to delete the subscription.

 ![delete subscription](/images/0024.png)

-To remove the entire configuration we will use the `terraform destroy` command from the CLI of our Cloud9 instance.
+To remove the entire configuration, we will use the `terraform destroy` command from the CLI of our Cloud9 instance.

 When finished your output should resemble the following.